NOAA-EMC/NCEPLIBS-sp/docs/user_guide.md

 vorticity fields.
 The stride between the start of successive wave fields is general, defaulting to the computed length of each field.

+It should be noted that some routines may behave poorly or unpredictably when using 4-byte reals (libsp_4).
+In some routines, small numerical differences can be amplified into noticeable differences in output field values.
+Some applications may therefore benefit from the use of 8-byte reals (libsp_d).

 This documentation is divided into 3 chapters.
 Chapter I is this introduction.
 Chapter II is a list of all entry points.
 Chapter III is a set of examples.